its-webhosting/umich-oidc-login/docs/packaging.md

 The version numbers should be incremented (as appropriate) before the plugin is rebuilt.

+### composer.json

+Edit `umich-oidc-login/composer.json`

+* If code was changed or dependencies were updated, update the version number in `composer.json`.

 ### Settings page React app (wp-react-optionskit)

 Edit `umich-oidc-login/includes/admin/wp-react-optionskit/package.json`